 Associated Cases: Additional Cases of TB disease discovered while performing a Contact investigation.

 B-waiver Immigrants: Immigrants or refugees screened for TB prior to entry to the U.S. and found to have TB disease or LTB Infection.

+B-waiver Follow-Up: B waiver follow-up includes initial attempts by the LPHA to locate the B-waiver immigrant.
+If located, LPHA proceeds to coordinate or provide TB medical evaluation and treatment as needed.
+Updates on status are submitted regularly by LPHA using Electronic Disease Network (EDN) or the follow-up worksheet.

 Case: A Case is an individual who has been diagnosed by a health care provider, as defined in OAR 333-017-0000, as having a reportable disease, infection, or condition, as described in OAR 333-018-0015, or whose illness meets defining criteria published in OHA’s Investigative Guidelines.